 The fourth and final research question asked whether the child HSs in this study would show asymmetrical productive and receptive knowledge of DOM with animate and specific direct objects.
 In alignment with the asymmetries observed when comparing Guijarro-Fuentes and Marinis’ (2011) production data with the receptive tasks reported in Guijarro-Fuentes et al. (2017), and in conformity with Putnam and Sánchez’s (2013) predictions, it was hypothesized that HSs would select DOM more than they would produce this structure.
-This finding is supported by the descriptive, inferential, and individual analyses.
+This finding is supported by descriptive, inferential, and individual analyses.
 The effect favoring the MST shows that HSs are more readily able to integrate their syntactic and semantic knowledge of DOM for receptive purposes than to activate this structure in production.
 This is particularly true for those HSs with lower proficiency in and activation of Spanish, since proficiency, a proxy for current exposure, accounted for individual differences in production only.
 The fact that children in the DLI school, who likely have greater opportunities to produce in (and therefore activate) Spanish, were more likely to produce DOM also supports this conclusion.
 These claims support the framework of bilingual alignments (Sánchez 2019) and differential access (Perez-Cortes et al. 2019) since current exposure (as defined by proficiency level) affects access to HL grammatical knowledge in production more than at the receptive level, where the acquisition of DOM is modulated by cumulative exposure (as defined by age).

-The present study largely aligns with previous research on other HLs that have exposed that literacy and education facilitate HL acquisition (Bayram et al. 2019; Kupisch et al. 2014; Kupisch and Rothman 2018).
+The present study largely aligns with previous research on other HLs that have exposed that literacy and education facilitate HL acquisition (Bayram et al. 2017; Kupisch et al. 2014; Kupisch and Rothman 2018).
 Nevertheless, despite having received up to six years of instruction with 50% of Spanish throughout the school day, even the BES-7/8 participants, who showed the strongest knowledge of DOM, did not converge on the system of adult bilinguals who represent their input to Spanish.
 This differs from previous findings in which many or all HSs with high literacy or who had been educated in the HL converged on the syntactic systems of speakers dominant in the same language: 8/58 HSs (13.7%) in this study were within the range of the SDBAs in the use of DOM across tasks.
 Consequently, while the present data show that DLI provides an advantage for the HL acquisition of DOM, they do not completely mitigate crosslinguistic influence to the same extent that is observed in other studies reporting effects for bilingual education (e.g., Bayram et al. 2017; Kupisch and Rothman 2018).
-Kupisch and Rothman (2018) argue that broader sociolinguistic contexts condition the impact of bilingual schooling, and that the United States does not place emphasis on bilingualism more generally.
+Kupisch and Rothman (2018) argue that broader sociolinguistic contexts condition the impact of bilingual schooling and that the United States does not place emphasis on bilingualism more generally.
 This in turn emphasizes the importance of contextual factors surrounding HL acquisition, and that there is no one-size-fits-all approach that can account for all HSs without considering social and experiential factors.

 The data from the present study also largely (but not entirely) support Putnam and Sánchez’s (2013) feature-oriented approach to HL acquisition and maintenance.
-This model correctly predicts a role for patterns of exposure, particularly in production, a finding that is supported (A) through the effect of exposure to Spanish via bilingual education and (B) by the effect of proficiency, a proxy for current exposure (Giancaspro and Sánchez 2021; López-Otero 2022).
+This model correctly predicts a role for patterns of exposure, particularly in production, a finding that is supported (A) through the effect of exposure to Spanish via bilingual education and (B) by the effect of proficiency, a proxy for current exposure (Giancaspro and Sánchez 2021; López Otero and Jimenez, 2022).
 Additional evidence for this framework stems from the finding that HSs recognized and selected DOM more often than they produced it.